Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 We now discuss the convergence results of Algorithm~\ref{alg:network_reconstruction} for a bipartite network $\G$.
-Recall the notation and discussions about bipartite networks above Theorem~\ref{thm:NDL2}.
-Additionally, for bipartite networks, recall that there exist disjoint subsets $\Omega_{1}$ and $\Omega_{2}$ of the set $\Omega$ of all homomorphisms $F\rightarrow \G$ such that (1) $\Omega=\Omega_{1}\cup \Omega_{2}$ and (2) the Markov chain $(\x)_{t\ge 0}$ restricted to each $\Omega_{i}$ (with $i \in \{1,2\}$) is irreducible but is not irreducible on the set $\Omega$.
+Recall our notation and our discussion of bipartite networks above Theorem~\ref{thm:NDL2}.
+Additionally, for bipartite networks, recall that there exist disjoint subsets $\Omega_{1}$ and $\Omega_{2}$ of the set $\Omega$ of all homomorphisms $F\rightarrow \G$ such that (1) $\Omega = \Omega_{1} \cup \Omega_{2}$ and (2) the Markov chain $(\x)_{t\ge 0}$ restricted to each $\Omega_{i}$ (with $i \in \{1,2\}$) is irreducible but is not irreducible on the set $\Omega$.

-\begin{theorem}[Convergence of {our} NDR Algorithm (see Algorithm~\ref{alg:network_reconstruction}) for Bipartite Networks] Let $F=([k],A_{F})$ be {a} $k$-chain motif, and let $\G=(V,A)$ be a network that satisfies assumption (a') in Theorem~\ref{thm:NDL2}.
+\begin{theorem}[Convergence of our NDR Algorithm (see Algorithm~\ref{alg:network_reconstruction}) for Bipartite Networks] Let $F=([k],A_{F})$ be {a} $k$-chain motif, and let $\G=(V,A)$ be a network that satisfies assumption (a') in Theorem~\ref{thm:NDL2}.
 Let $\hat{\G}_{t}=(V, \hat{A}_{t})$ denote the network that we reconstruct using Algorithm~\ref{alg:network_reconstruction} at iteration $t$ {with} a fixed network dictionary $W\in \mathbb{R}^{k^{2}\times r}$.
-Fix $i \in \{1,2\}$ and an initial {(not necessarily injective)} homomorphism $\x_{0}\in \Omega_{i}$.
-Let $\pi=\hat{\pi}_{F\rightarrow \G}$ if \,$\mathtt{MCMC}=\mathtt{PivotApprox}$ and $\pi=\pi_{F\rightarrow \G}$ {{for} $\mathtt{MCMC}\in \{ \mathtt{Glauber}, \mathtt{pivot} \}$.} The following properties hold: \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item[(i)] {(Convergence of {the network reconstruction})} The network $\hat{\G}_{t}$ converges almost surely to some limiting network $\hat{\G}_{\infty}=(V, \hat{A}_{\infty})$ in the sense that
+Fix $i \in \{1,2\}$ and an initial (not necessarily injective) homomorphism $\x_{0}\in \Omega_{i}$.
+Let $\pi=\hat{\pi}_{F\rightarrow \G}$ if \,$\mathtt{MCMC} = \mathtt{PivotApprox}$ and $\pi=\pi_{F\rightarrow \G}$ for $\mathtt{MCMC}\in \{ \mathtt{Glauber}, \mathtt{pivot} \}$.
+The following properties hold: \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item[(i)] (Convergence of the network reconstruction) The network $\hat{\G}_{t}$ converges almost surely to some limiting network $\hat{\G}_{\infty}=(V, \hat{A}_{\infty})$ in the sense that

 \item[(ii)--{(iii)}] The same statements as in statements \textup{\textbf{(ii)}--{\textbf{(iii)}}} of Theorem~\ref{thm:NR} hold with the expectation $\E_{\x\sim \pi}$ replaced by the conditional expectation $\E_{\x\sim \pi}[ \cdot \,|\, \x\in \Omega_{i}]$.